richardvenneman/appsignal-docs/source/background-monitoring/custom.html.md

 ### Add instrumentation

 The gem differentiates background jobs from web requests by listening to certain instrumentation messages.
-At the mimimum we need at least one message with the fields below.
+At the minimum we need at least one message with the fields below.
 Any other instrumentation message (database calls etc.) will also be added to the transaction, so you can view them in the AppSignal interface.

 | Parameter | Description|
 | ------ | ------ |